"For we are His workmanship, created in Christ Jesus for good works, which God prepared beforehand, that we should walk in them." Ephesians 2:10

 (Hugh) Tim Corbett, director, served in the military service for 32 years, retiring in March of 2019.
 He retired as the Assistant Adjutant General-Army with the rank of Brigadier General.
 He also practiced law in Waterville, Maine from 1991-2002.
 Tim is the recipient of many decorations, awards, and citations for his military service including the Bronze Star Medal, Legion of Honor, NATO Medal, Meritorious Unit Citation, Global War on Terror Service Medal and Afghanistan Campaign Medal He married his high school sweetheart, Laura, in 1983 and they have 3 grown children, Tim Jr, Jenny, and Ciara, as well as several grandchildren.
 Tim and Laura attend Faith Evangelical Free Church in Waterville, Maine.

 Jamie Dennett has been married to her husband, Scott, since 1980.
 They have one son.
-Jamie and Scott attend United Baptist Church of Peru.
-Jamie is involved with her church’s library, missions committee, and the women's ministry as well as facilitating a Sunday School class.
-She also works as a librarian at a middle school.
+Jamie and Scott attend United Baptist Church of Peru, Maine.
+Jamie is involved with her church’s library, missions committee, and facilitates a ladies' Bible study.
 Interested in missions for many years, she made her first mission trip to Haiti in 2000.
 She has been involved with His Hands Support Ministries since its early days, sponsors children in several His Hands programs, and has been part of numerous teams.
 Jamie has served as a coordinator since 2010 and is currently the Eswatini coordinator.